 Govt cranks up heat on transport committees

-May 17, 2018-The government has decided to freeze bank accounts of the agitating transport committees and investigate into their assets.
+The government has decided to freeze bank accounts of the agitating transport committees and investigate into their assets.

 A meeting held at the Home ministry on Tuesday, attended by Home Minister Ram Bahadur Thapa, Minister for Physical Infrastructure and Transport Raghubir Mahaseth, Nepal Rastra Bank (NRB) Governor Chiranjibi Nepal, among others, decided to block the bank accounts of all the transport committees which are believed to have amassed billions of rupees over the years.